Sense about Science ? equipping people to make sense of science and evidence

 Every year we hold four Standing up for Science media workshops for early career researchers: in London, Manchester, Scotland and - for the first time in 2015 - Warwick.

 Workshops are aimed at PhD students, postdocs or equivalent in a first job.
 There are 40 places available, with priority places offered for those who are members of or funded by the workshop's partner organisations.
-If you have any questions about the workshops, email Victoria.
+If you have any questions about the workshops, email Joanne.

 We start taking applications about 2 months before a workshop.
+Check back here for more information in early 2016, or get in touch with Joanne.

 Photos: Tom Donald